 Join in the May Day Celebration!
 Order your May Day Baskets to be delivered to neighbors, friends, co-workers, or that special someone!
 Special Delivery options or pick up the basket at the museum!
 See our May Day Basket under the Events page for all the details and form.
-You can also call the office or email us an order.
+You can also call the office to leave a message or email firstname.lastname@example.org us so we can talk with you about your order.

 With a long and varied history dating back to before the Druids of the British Isles and the Romans, the most common acceptance of May Day is the welcoming in a change of the season–winter to spring.
 The Romans celebration of Floralia, a devotion to their goddess of flowers, combined with the British celebration of Beltane, a festival between the light and dark periods of the year, another addition to this event was the maypole.
 Tracing back to Medieval times, villagers would enter the woods to find a tree that would be cleaned and set up in the village centers to dance around as part of a fertility ritual.
 However in the United States, May Day celebrations were discouraged by the Puritans.
 The May Basket, during the 19th and 20th century instead was celebrated, and were created with flowers, candies, and other treats and hung on the doors of friends, neighbors and loved ones on May 1st.